-percent.
+The reduction in the annual heating load resulting from the addition of storm windows was 25.2 percent.
 The installation of insulation in the walls, ceiling, and floor produced a further 33.3 percent reduction.
 The combination of all stages of the retrofit resulted in a 58.5 reduction in the annual heating load.

-If it is assumed that the separate energy savings achieved by insulating the floor, ceiling, and walls for stage 3 of the retrofit are proportional to the predicted reductions in the heat-loss rates (see tables 13 and 14 of sec.
-6.3.3), the percent savings in heating energy requirement are found to be 19.7 percent for the walls, 6.1 percent for ceiling, and 7.5 percent for the floor.
+If it is assumed that the separate energy savings achieved by insulating the floor, ceiling, and walls for stage 3 of the retrofit are proportional to the predicted reductions in the heat-loss rates (see tables 13 and 14 of section 6.3.3), the percent savings in heating energy requirement are found to be 19.7 percent for the walls, 6.1 percent for ceiling, and 7.5 percent for the floor.
 It should be pointed out that if the ceiling had been uninsulated to begin with, the effect of adding insulation to that part would have been much greater.

-The first terms of the heating load correlations for the occupied test house, eqs (15), (16), and (17), represent the heat-loss rate from the test house after various stages of the retrofit.
-Comparing these terms for the various stages of the retrofit, it is seen that the addition of storm windows reduced the heat-loss rate by 20.3 percent and the addition of insulation to the walls, ceiling, and floor reduced the heat-loss rate by an additional 23.0 percent.
-The total reduction in heat-loss rate achieved by all stages of the retrofit was 43.3 percent.
+The first terms of the heating load correlations for the occupied test house, eqs.
+(15), (16), and (17), represent the heat-loss rate from the test house after various stages of the retrofit.
+Comparing these terms for the various stages of the retrofit, it is seen that the addition of storm windows reduced the heat-loss rate by 20.3% and the addition of insulation to the walls, ceiling, and floor reduced the heat-loss rate by an additional 23.0%.
+The total reduction in heat-loss rate achieved by all stages of the retrofit was 43.3%.